-The estate's or trust's qualified business income includes items of income, gain, deduction, and loss that are effectively connected with the conduct of a trade or business within the United States and included or allowed in determining taxable income for the year.
+The estate's or trust's qualified business income includes items of income, gain, deduction, and loss from any trades or businesses that are effectively connected with the conduct of a trade or business within the United States and included or allowed in determining taxable income for the year.
 This includes the estate's or trust's share of items of income, gain, deduction, and loss from trades or business conducted by partnerships (other than PTPs), S corporations, and other estates or trusts.
-For more information see section 199A, Form 8995 Instructions, and Form 8995-A Instructions.
+For more information see section 199A, Form 1040 Instructions, and Pub.
+535.